bradgarropy/bradgarropy.com/content/pages/resume.md

 ## Objective

-Find a fully remote job in a smaller company where I can architect, lead, and develop web applications with a fast moving team that owns their own stack.
+To find a fully remote position in a smaller company where I can architect, lead, and develop web applications with a fast moving team that owns their own stack.
 I prefer to work in TypeScript, Remix, Tailwind, and PostgreSQL.
-Any public facing products or open source opportunities are a great bonus.
+Public facing products or open source opportunities are a great bonus.

 ## Education